Pope Leo, Cardinal Mc, Bishop Pham and beloved bishops: Catholic Homeschooling is a choice NOT a crime..a lifestyle worth pursuing

 My uninformed guess is the presbyters did NOT have any dads and moms with 5, 7 or 11 kids to offer wisdom before the Monty Python pronouncement, to hear their joys AND struggles before the gavel resounded “OFF with their heads”.

 Do THEY have a clue they are stewards, not landlords, of God’s generous previous generations who built most of the school buildings on parish plots.
 In Orange, for example and for 501c3 reasons, the RCBO, Roman Catholic Bishop of Orange, owns the 143 properties throughout the outlined Orange County.
-Yet, like the Sistine Chapel& Pope Francis, our beloved Bishop Vann can’t take them to heaven to put adjacent to the mansion God will build for him.
+Yet, like the Sistine Chapel & Pope Francis, our beloved Bishop Vann can’t take them to heaven to put adjacent to the mansion God will build for him.

 “The Diocese supports the decision of a growing number of parents to choose home schooling for their children.
+Funny way to show it!

 Really?
 Talk seems to be inexpensive these days.
 Instead of embracing this successful change paralleling similar changes to our society, we see marginalization as a by-product of ignorance.

 “At the same time this support does not include a right for basing integral elements of home-schooling programs in parish settings.
 Home schooling is not inherently a ministry of the parish,” Cardinal McElroy said his statement.
 “As a consequence, home-school programs will not be provided designated special access to the parish facilities of the Diocese of San Diego.”
+SOMETIMES IGNORANCE IS NOT THAT BLISSFUL

 Are homeschooled Catholic families allowed to attend Mass and even put a few coins in the collection basket under this foolish ban?
 Does his eminence have a clue how interrelated so many homeschool families already are in parish family life with other parishioners?
-Is the Knights of Columbus, or alcoholics anonymous, maybe MOMS programs, scouting (if not banned yet) and other excellent groups allowed usage WHEN available.
-Why not members of the diocese and/or parish?

 “The new statement from Cardinal McElroy follows on the earlier announcement from the diocese that home-school programs are barred from using parish facilities “both because such usage can undermine the stability of nearby Catholic schools and lead people to think that the Church is approving and advancing particular alternative schools and programs.”
+Cardinal and Bishop Michael Pham.
+NO one is looking to the Diocese to ‘advance’ alternative programs.
+THE so-called ALTERNATIVE PROGRAMS EXIST AND HAVE BEEN FUNCTIONING FOR YEARS.

 She told Cardinal McElroy that she offered him her letter in the spirit of what she described as the cardinal’s “many words you have spoken in support of a listening, synodal Church.”